mitchglass97/Mint-Crypto-Chrome/README.md

 ## Code

-There are two separate pieces to this extension-- the popup script and the content script. *(Note: Chrome extensions can also include a third piece-- a background script-- but this extension does not use a background script.)*
+There are two separate pieces to the Mint Crypto Chrome extension-- the popup script and the content script.
+Note that Chrome extensions *can* also include a third piece, a background script, but this extension does not use a background script.

 ### Popup